MUNComputerScienceSociety/ChallengeSet-W2020/week-04/nint8835/README.md

 # Want to know how I make these?

 This week I've went ahead and done up a writeup and explanation of how I did the solution for `iBoard`!
-You can see it [here](https://www.notion.so/Creating-a-Challenge-Set-Solution-501bd7995bdb485f9ddc34e234173373)
+You can see it [here](./Writeup.md) (or you can view the *enhanced* version [here](https://www.notion.so/Creating-a-Challenge-Set-Solution-501bd7995bdb485f9ddc34e234173373))